TalosSources/carte_interactive_UP/notes/roadmap.md

 * their tag/category thing seems complex: they allow filter for "transaction form", but then also seem to have tags, which when clicked, reveal something like nested tags?
 * different ranking options from card (random, last added/updated, alphabetically)
 * management for many places, such as a "load more" button.
 We'll look into it when we have many places.

+# TODO Now
+* ensure places are added quickly and correctly
+* write about and contribute
+* website etc.
+* worry licensing, copyright, etc.
+* worry about having a chart: what's accepted as places? what are our core values, rules?
+* a few new features (url data, structured tags, accessibility)